ZIHAOLU1289/EN.663.667.01.FA19-Decision-Analytics-Fundamentals/README.md

 Links show below

 # Data Questions ( use the cs go as an example )
 1. The most useful data for me is player and viewer count of different game.
-I found it through the steam chart (the steam provide a offical chart to calculate real time numbers of players and viewers  https://steamdb.info/app/730/graphs/)
+I found it through many source and finally choose steam chart as the data base (the steam provide a offical chart to calculate real time numbers of players and viewers ) https://steamdb.info/app/730/graphs/)

 ** Addtional Source That i Used when searching for the data

 2. https://twitchtracker.com/statistics/games
 3. https://sullygnome.com/game/Counter-Strike_Global_Offensive/30/summary
 4. https://automeris.io/WebPlotDigitizer/

 ***webplotdigitizer is need to extract excel data from the plot

 The reason why i finally choose these three games and these dataset is because they all come from the steam platform.
 It is official data and precise enough ( if steam tell the truth ).
 I really hope to have data from the league of legend, however, there is no offical data online and there is no third party provide the player data.
 If i given that data, i might broaden my comparison even in the same type of game. ( lol vs dota )